lVlyke/starfield-mod-loader/README.md

 **Tip:** You can customize which columns of the mods list are visible under the **View > Mod List Columns** section of the app menu bar.

+## Mod section dividers

+You can create section dividers in your mod list to better keep mods organized.
+To add a new section divider click the **+** icon and select **Add Mod Section** or **Add Root Mod Section** depending on which list you want to add a section to.
+You can customize the name and icon of each section divider.

+You can rename or delete a section divider by right clicking the section and selecting the desired option.
+All mods in a section can also be enabled or disabled.

+Mods can be easily moved between sections or to the top/bottom of a section by right clicking a mod and opening the **Section** sub-menu.

 ### External files

 Existing game files and other files that have been manually copied to the **Mod Base Directory** outside of your profile will show up in the UI as **External files**.
 When activating mods for a profile that overwrite external files, the original external files will be moved to a folder called `.sml.bak` while mods are activated.
 The files in the `.sml.bak` folder will be restored back to their original location upon deactivating mods.